seij-net/yagrid/README.md

 * [CommonJS module](https://nodejs.org/docs/latest/api/modules.html) (located in `dist/index.js`)

-# Structure

-YAGrid is build with Typescript.
-Unfortunatly a bug with `@rollup/plugin-typescript` doesn't generate Typescript definition files

-# Known issues

-* @rollup/plugin-typescript doesn't generate Typescript definition files

-# Build
+## Typescript

+* YAGrid is build with Typescript.
+You get native typings.
+All imports shall be resolved to `@seij/yagrid`.
+Do **not** import from submodules event if you can reach them.

+## Build yourself and examples

 After cloning use the classic `npm install` and `npm run build` commands to build.
 Build is taken care of by [Rollup](https://rollupjs.org/).